VictorAmit/clean-ui-html/README.md

 ### Important Information ###

 This repository now contains only source files.
 For build see Installation section.
-With 2.1.0 update the Angular version moved to another GIT repository.
-Now it's separate product which updates asynchronously with the static version (in few days after release here).
-All new users will be added to both repositories (static and angular).
-Thanks!

 ### Description ###

 Clean UI is the first framework in the world, which uses the concept of modularity.
 The use of such approach allows you to drastically reduce the time and cost of development.
 Build the interface from the ready blocks and modules quickly and easily, like Lego!
 And all this is available now for Angular (version 2 or higher).